litepresence/extinction-event/README.md

     $ cd EV
     $ python3 latencyTEST.py

-When you get more serious about running botscript full time you can change `USER CONTROLS` within latencyTEST.py for recurring loop, custom whitelists, or to scan github for newly posted nodes.
+When you get more serious about running bot script full time you can change `USER CONTROLS` within latencyTEST.py for recurring loop, custom white lists, or to scan github for newly posted nodes.
 You can even plot the node locations and upload your results to the web.
 After latency test has written node.txt, open node.txt in a text editor to confirm you have a list of latency sorted nodes for your region.

-**METANODE**
+**META NODE**

 Next you will begin your first metaNODE session.
 New terminal tab, cd navigate to: